 National brain tumour research funding needs to increase to £35 million a year

-INSR, awareness days and milk Research News update 20th May
+INSR, awareness days and milk

 A study in Stem Cell Reports, pinpoints a specific protein known as the insulin receptor (INSR), which is abundant on the neural stem cells that reside in the brain's subventricular zone.
 During development, neural stem cells give rise to the entire nervous system, and they persist into adulthood.
 Over their lifespan these neural stem cells produce new neurons and non-neuronal cells that maintain the infrastructure and functioning of the brain.
 When examining brain tumours scientists found that INSR plays a crucial role in sustaining and maintaining a population of glioblastoma stem cells.
 When they inactivated the INSR in the glioblastoma stem cells they inhibited the growth of those primitive tumour forming cells.